Haus-des-Engagements/re-sharing/docs/ADR/0003-Batteries-Included-Framework.md

 At this point we already had the basic design prototype for the main application parts and knew the current
 requirements:
-* an user can create new bookable rooms for an organization
+* an user can create new bookable resources for an organization
-* a user can book a (free) room for its organization
+* a user can book a (free) resource for its organization

 ## Decision